geoffisdancing/galnotes/160601 Galvanize Lecture Notes.md

         - Error metric: RMSE, though this considers how far off you are with all your ratings.
         - Precision: proportion of top-n documents that are relevant
         - Recall: proportion of relevant items in the top n.
-        -
+    - To do cross validation for a recommender:
+        - keep a percentage of your cells that have data (of the sparse matrix) and hold this as out as your test set.
+Then do cross-validation on the remaining (training set), and you can get an approximation of error using your held out test set.
+This is under the assumption that there is an ADDITIONAL test set that you will obtain a final score on (ie in a competition style setting).
+  4. Review of SVD/ PCA
+    - All decomposed matrices (ie all axes of PCA) will be orthonormal.
+    - SVD is not very good for very sparse matrices, since you need to fill in missing values, and so the algorithm will try to fit to those values (ie 0) which doesn't perform well.
+    - NMF can be a good option for recommending systems using sparse matrices.
+        - The decomposed matrices W*H (from V = W*H)
+        - One thing you need to do is to impose a regularization factor (the right side of the equation), so given the missing values, some values are not necessarily seen? ? so you need to impose a constraint on them using the normalization factor.
+    - SSS17 NMF equation for recommendation
+  5. NMF
+    - Much of the observed variation in rating values is due to item bias and user bias.
+Capture this using a few bias terms: overall bias of the rating by the user i for item j:: b-ij = mean rating + b-i + b-j. bi = bias of the user on average; bj = item's average deviation from overall average.
+    - Thus the cost function can be updated to reflect the bias equation.
+    - SSS18 NMF Bias cost function

 160706

   1. Non Negative Matrix Factorization
-    - At a high level: Non negative matrix factorization is a method of dimensionality reduction, whereby you break down a single matrix into two component matrices, but which have inner dimensions of "k" which are the pre-defined latent features you wish to find.
+    - At a high level: Non negative matrix factorization is a method of dimensionality reduction, whereby you break down a single matrix into two component matrices, but which have inner dimensions of "k".
+K defines the pre-defined k number of latent features you wish to find/break down your original matrix into.
         - defining k here is similar to all other unsupervised learning techniques whereby you can define how many "topics" or categories you aim to find using the method.
-        - It is similar to PCA and SVD, except in PCA/SVD, the two resulting component vectors are by definition orthogonal, whereas in NMF, they do not have to be (and thus often are not)
+        - It is similar to PCA and SVD, except in PCA/SVD, the two resulting component vectors (specified by the size of latent features k you are seeking...ie the inner dimensions of the component matrices) are by definition orthogonal, whereas in NMF, they do not have to be (and thus often are not)
         - SVD find orthogonal features between two matrices whereas NMF does not.
-        - Operationally, NMF finds the decomposed matrices W and H via alternative least squares: You have a target vector V. You initialize matrix W to be random values, shape (n x k).
+        - Operationally, NMF finds the decomposed matrices W and H via an optimizatio method called alternative least squares: You have a target vector V shape (n x m).
+You initialize matrix W to be random values, shape (n x k).
 You then calculate matrix H shape (k x m) to minimize the least squares between W and V.
           - You then fix H, and re calculate W to minimize least squares between H and V.
-          - Repeat alteratingly until least squares is minimized beyond a threshold or for a set number of iterations.
+          - Repeat alternating until least squares is minimized beyond a threshold or for a set number of iterations.
     - V = W * H
+    - SSS19 NMF equation
+    - All values of V must be non-negative
       - In NMF You "clip" the values of the resulting matrices such that they are non-negative values
-    - NMF decomposes feature matrix X (n x m) into W and H
+    - NMF decomposes feature matrix X (n x m) into W and H, which are not likely orthonormal
     - W is (n x k) represents the strength of each latent feature for each observation
     - H is (k x m) represents strength of each observed feature for each latent feature
     - k is number of latent features
     - W and H are learned via alternating least squares (ALS) as above
+        - ALS is biconvex, so you don't always find the global optima.
+Better optima can be found with strategic initializations (like k means) or from multiple random initializations
+    - NMF is an approximate factorization, and has non-unique solutions.
+Will find a local optima with non-convex RSS optimization
+    - k features is a tunable hyperparameter
   2. Extensions
-    - Can add a regularization term to ALS
+    - Regularization with NMF when using ALS
+        - In most cases of using NMF as a recommending system, you have data which is very sparse: ie data on many more items (movies, amazon items etc) than number of users--further the actual cells in this matrix that are occupied are the small minority.
+        - Given this, for SVD, you are forced to fill in the values with zeros or something else, to which the algorithm subsequent fits, which doesn't make much sense and thus does not perform well.
+        - with NMF, however, you don't have to impute missing values.
+        - SSS17 NMF equation for recommendation
+        - However, since W and H are randomly initialized in NMF, all values in these matrices are filled.
+Given the sparsity of the data as explained, this increases the likelihood that you will overfit the data given the simple RMS cost function.
+        - Thus, adding regularization to the cost function (right side of the equation in SSS17), is the practical reality of using NMF on real world recommender-type data sets.
+        - This regularized cost will serve to impose greater penalty on the wi and hj values that overfit the data, and this is applied DURING the ALS fitting process.
+        - lambda is a hyperparameter which you can tune, ie via graph search, comparing resulting models via RMSE error or something similar.
+        - In graphmodels, lambda is a hyperparameter as such, which you can tune.
     - Can choose K with a cross-validation process
     - cost function can be other than ALS such as information gain, gini index etc
+    - See tomomorrow's lecture for info on BIAS accomodation via NMF
   3. Project tips:
     - "interesting"
     - Focused question